-We are a pharmaceutical and biotechnology company that is focusing on clinical drug development of the farnesoid X receptor ("FXR") agonist FXR314.
+We are a clinical stage biotechnology company that is focused on developing FXR314 in inflammatory bowel disease ("IBD"), including ulcerative colitis ("UC"), based on demonstration of clinical promise in three-dimensional ("3D") human tissues as well as strong preclinical data.
 FXR is a mediator of gastrointestinal and liver diseases.
-FXR agonism has been tested in a variety of preclinical models of inflammatory bowel disease ("IBD").
+FXR agonism has been tested in a variety of preclinical models of IBD.
 FXR314 is the lead compound in our established FXR program containing two clinically tested compounds (including FXR314) and over 2,000 discovery or preclinical compounds.
 FXR314 is a drug with safety and tolerability after daily oral dosing in Phase 1 and Phase 2 trials.
-Further, FXR314 has FDA clinical trial authorization for a Phase 2 trial in ulcerative colitis ("UC").
+Further, FXR314 has FDA clinical trial authorization for a Phase 2 trial in UC.

 Our current clinical focus is in advancing FXR314 in IBD, including UC and Crohn's disease ("CD").
-We plan to start a Phase 2a clinical trial in UC in the calendar year 2024.
+We plan to start a Phase 2a clinical trial in UC in the calendar year 2025.
+We released Phase 2 data for FXR314 for the treatment of metabolic function-associated steatohepatitis ("MASH") in April 2024 that are supportive of ongoing development, and we believe FXR314 has a commercial opportunity in MASH, most likely in combination therapy.
+We are exploring the potential for combination therapies using FXR314 and currently approved mechanisms in preclinical animal studies and our IBD disease models.